ChiaHaoCheng/ChiaHaoCheng/README.md

 - Education:
   - NTHU M.S. in Statistics
-  - NDHU B.S. in Applied Mathematics.
+  - NDHU B.S. in Applied Mathematics

 I am a new graduate from NTHU STAT.
 Currently, I am trying to find opportunities in **statistics**, **Mathematical Modeling** or **data science**.